HaqqiHaziq/esp_cam_io_parl/README.md

 ### Using with ESP-IDF

-- Download and extract the component file.
+- Download and extract the component .zip file.
-- Insert the component under the `components` folder in your project file.
+- Insert the component folder under the `components` folder in your project file.
 - If possible, enable PSRAM in `menuconfig` (also set Flash and PSRAM frequiencies to 80MHz for optimal performance)
 - Include the component in your main code:
   ```c